Minneapolis Faces Possible Water Restrictions Amid Drought Conditions

 “As rainfall goes down, there’s less water replenishing the river so we’re making sure that as we use it, we are using less and the flows in the main stems of the river are what they need to be for downstream users,” explained Bankston.

-Some water conservation tips include taking shorter showers and watering the grass during the coolest part of the day to avoid evaporation.READ MORE: Walz, DFLers Call On Rep. John Thompson To Resign Following Allegations Of Domestic Violence
+Some water conservation tips include taking shorter showers and watering the grass during the coolest part of the day to avoid evaporation.READ MORE: House GOP Plans To File Ethics Charges Against Rep. John Thompson Following Assault Allegations

 Six-year-old Dane Anderson from Minneapolis shared how he’s been staying cool while conserving water.